antoniodi/ScalaTrain/exercises/exercises/src/test/resources/README.md

-use-filter
+override_tostring

-# Exercise 16 > Use filter
+# Exercise 18 > Override toString

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.